US Hoping For Two Covid-19 Vaccines By End Of November - UrduPoint

 US Hoping For Two Covid-19 Vaccines By End Of November

-Washington, (UrduPoint / Pakistan Point News - 16th Oct, 2020 ) :Two American companies expect to apply for emergency approval for their Covid-19 vaccines by late November, welcome news as the US hits a third surge of its coronavirus epidemic and approaches its eight millionth case.
+Washington, (UrduPoint / Pakistan Point News - 16th Oct, 2020 ) :Two American companies expect to apply for emergency approval for their Covid-19 vaccines by late November, welcome news as the US crossed eight million confirmed cases amid a third surge of its coronavirus epidemic.

-Pfizer said Friday it hopes to move ahead with its vaccine after safety data is available in the third week of November, a couple of weeks after the November 3 presidential election.
+Pfizer said Friday it hopes to move ahead with its vaccine after safety data is available in the third week of November, weeks after the November 3 presidential election.

 The announcement means the United States could have two vaccines ready by the end of the year, with Massachusetts biotech firm Moderna aiming for November 25 to seek authorization.